mitsuba-renderer/enoki/docs/advanced.rst

 become densely packed in memory (e.g. to improve resource usage when only parts of an array participate in a computation).

-The function :cpp:func:`compress` efficiently maps this operation onto the targeted hardware (SSE4.2, AVX2, and AVX512 implementations are provided).
+The function :cpp:func:`enoki::compress` efficiently maps this operation onto the targeted hardware (SSE4.2, AVX2, and AVX512 implementations are provided).
 The function also automatically advances the pointer by the amount of written entries.

 .. code-block:: cpp